inuax/inuax.github.io/code4sec/python_crypt_mksalt.md

-# Hashes should include an unpredictable salt
+#  Day X - Hashes should include an unpredictable salt

 ## Salting